diegogarciahuerta/tk-blender/README.md

 The way this engine works is via a [Blender Operator](resources/extensions) that triggers the instancing of the Blender toolkit engine.
 Once the engine is up and running, the [menus](python/tk_blender/menu_generation.py) are created as normal using PySide2 widgets, very similar to other engines.
 After trying several qt styles to match the blender style I decided to not go for it, because it was causing other problems within the tk-apps.
 There is a rough attempt to match the size of the font from Blender menus.

-Note that the way the menu is created in the main bar is a bit of a hack in my opinion, as I literally re-registered
+Note that the way the menu is created in the main toolbar is a bit of a hack in my opinion.
+Initially I copy and pasted code from actual blender libraries and re-registered the whole main toolbar, which seemed to work.
+Unfortunately this solution was not super reliable because that piece of code used in Blender could change (in fact it changed from minor version to minor version).
+So I resorted to a bit more extreme way to modify the code using AST [Abstract Syntax Trees](https://docs.python.org/3.7/library/ast.html) , which allowed me to modify the code programatically.

+Hopefully this solution works for newer versions of Blender, otherwise [this code will need to be revisited](https://github.com/diegogarciahuerta/tk-blender/blob/3e4c0bb9a1b70e3a6fc5d1401a434dc3a9cc5c5b/resources/scripts/startup/Shotgun_menu.py#L124)

-# Blender development notes
+### Blender Development notes

 The biggest challenge writing this engine was a personal one, as it was the first time I had to get deep into Blender/Blender API.
 Getting used to new terminology, finding anything in the User Interface and figuring out what question to ask when I was having a problem was as expected a big part what kept me busy.